-The Registered Education Savings Plan (RESP) is a government registered savings plan that helps parents to save for their child’s post-secondary education in Canada.
+The Registered Education Savings Plan (RESP) is a government-registered savings plan that helps parents save for their child’s post-secondary education in Canada.

 In a world where tuition fees for higher education continue to rise on an annual basis, the RESP provides an almost stress-free opportunity for parents to save up for the future educational pursuits of their kids.

 When you add in the ‘free’ government grants plus the power of compounding returns over time, the RESP can grow into a sizable pot, ensuring that your kids can complete their university education and graduate with little or no debt.

 How does an RESP work?